 Student participants bring worthy questions to the circle, distilled from personal “case studies” that have significantly shaped their ongoing sense of self, meaning, and exploration of life commitments.
 These will alternate with meetings shaped by staff questions culled from wider cultural currents.
 Guest staff and faculty from a range of disciplines may join as resources for reflection.

-- Program will meet every other week, on Tuesday or Thursday evenings from 7-8:30 p.m.
+- Program will meet every other week, on Tuesday evenings from 7-8:30 p.m.

-- An overnight retreat will be held once each semester.
+- An overnight retreat will be held fall semester.

 - Student attendance at all gatherings is expected.